History of the

 District No. 11 – the Glen Valley School was started in 1860 along County Road H. It was also known as the Pelton School.
 A new school was built in 1862.
 The school closed in 1955.
 This was a joint school with the Town of Dellona.

-The Town of Winfield has been home to a few churches.
+The Town of Winfield has been home to a few churches and monasteries.
 St. Patrick’s Catholic Church formed in 1867 on land donated by Martin Conway.
 In 1885, the church became a mission church of Sacred Heart Catholic Church in Reedsburg.
 In 1935, St. Patrick’s Catholic Church consolidated with All Saints Church in Dellona and Sacred Heart Catholic Church.
 Burials are still conducted at St. Patrick’s Cemetery at the intersection of County Roads K and KK.
 For a list of those buried at this cemetery, please visit www.interment.net.

 In the 1850s, the school in School District No. 2 was also used as a Congregational Mission church.
 In 1960, a Bible Baptist Church owned land in the town.